olmstedian/Tilebreakers/README.md

 ---

 ## ✅ Recent Additions

+### Swipe Enhancements
+- **Grid-Based Swipe Distance**: Swipe distance is now calculated using the grid's cell size, ensuring accurate and consistent movement across devices.
+- **Dynamic Movement**: Tiles move based on the swipe distance, limited by their number value.

 ### Tile Enhancements
 - **Dynamic Brightness**: Tiles brighten slightly as their numbers increase, creating a visual hierarchy.